ppanko/intro-to-hpc/testjob-array/README.md

 #$ -t 1-361:36
 ```

+---

-Although this example is relatively simple, it should fill you with some dissatisfaction, both because this setup
+Although the above example is relatively simple, it should fill you with some dissatisfaction, both because this setup
 wastes one processor and that if the math was slightly more complicated, for example `-t 1:253:18`, it would not
 be immediately clear how many tasks are specified by the `-t` parameter with this setup.